How to Treat and Prevent Diaper Rashes in Adults

 Applying Soreze Adult Diaper Rash Gel at least 2-3 times a day or before every diaper change can not only prevent rashes from occurring but can also treat them.

-It forms a protective, water repellent barrier on the skin, thereby lowering friction and preventing rashes by inhibiting direct contact of skin with diaper or urine and stool.
-Soreze Adult Diaper Rash Gel has antibacterial, antifungal and soothing effects on the skin.
+It forms a protective, water-repellent barrier on the skin, thereby lowering friction and preventing rashes by inhibiting direct contact of skin with diapers or urine and stool.
+Soreze Adult Diaper Rash Gel has antibacterial, antifungal, and soothing effects on the skin.
 While Calendula Oil in Soreze Adult Diaper Rash Gel promotes wound healing and has anti-inflammatory and anti-microbial properties, Lavender Oil provides antibacterial and antifungal action.
-Soreze Adult Diaper Rash Gel also consists of Patchouli Oil that has excellent soothing and healing properties, Calamine powder which acts as a skin protectant and reduces redness and inflammation.
+Soreze Adult Diaper Rash Gel also consists of Patchouli Oil which has excellent soothing and healing properties, and Calamine powder which acts as a skin protectant and reduces redness and inflammation.
 It also has Vitamin E extracts which act as antioxidants and skin conditioning agents.